 From hip-hop royalty spewing out lyrics on “My Adidas”, “Christmas in Hollis Queens”, “Walk This Way” and countless more, Joseph “Rev Run” Simmons of the legendary group, Run DMC, has had success after success.
-From music, to businesses and even his hit reality shows, Run’s House, It’s Not You It’s Men, and Rev Runs Around The World.
+From music to businesses and even his hit reality shows, Run’s House, It’s Not You It’s Men, and Rev Runs Around The World, everything Run touches seems to turn to gold.
 But there was one place where he admittedly was scared: the doctor’s office.

 “Most people go to the doctors, and sometimes they don’t even ask to get screened,” Run explained.